syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Pdf Redaction Annotation

 The essential PDF supports removing or redacting the sensitive text and images from the PDF documents.
-The redaction is the process of permanently removing sensitive information from the PDF document, use the PdfRedaction class to remove content.
-Using the PdfRedactionAnnotation, you can mark the content to redact or remove it from the PDF pages.
-The content will be redacted when performing the flatten operation.
+The redaction is the process of permanently removing sensitive information from the PDF document, use the [PdfRedaction](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Redaction.PdfRedaction.html)  class to remove content.
+Using the [PdfRedactionAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Interactive.PdfRedactionAnnotation.html) class, you can mark the content to redact or remove it from the PDF pages.
+The content will be redacted when performing the [Flatten](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Parsing.PdfLoadedAnnotationCollection~Flatten.html) operation.

 {% tabs %}
 {% highlight c# %}